 All of these contractual arrangements are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
-Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with PRC legal procedures.
+Accordingly, these contracts would be interpreted in accordance with PRC legal procedures.
 The legal environment in the PRC is not as developed as in certain other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements, which may make it difficult to exert effective control over our consolidated affiliated entities, and our ability to conduct our business may be adversely affected.